SEOSUK/Sim_palletrone/src/palletrone_interfaces/bag/monte/README.md

 The runner reads the existing v5 `model.yaml` and changes only the payload arm and the three RNG seeds.
 Controller/DOB/MOCE parameters, inertias, actuator dynamics, effectiveness drift, measurement uncertainty, and calibrated torque and force OU parameters remain unchanged.
-Parameter randomization is explicitly disabled in the first implementation; its config entries reserve a future schema and controller parameters are intentionally absent.
+Parameter randomization was explicitly disabled throughout the completed validation; controller parameters are intentionally absent from the uncertainty schema.

 ## Layout